plifplouf203/academic-cv/content/publications/preprint/index.md

 | ------|------|--------- | ------------- | ----------|--------- |
 | Inflation-focused | 15.8803|14.4113| 15.8033 |15.8910|15.8726|
 | Balanced | 11.6666 | 10.4844 | 11.6253 |11.6654|11.6727|
-Table 3 : Loss functions results to each scenarios
+<div style="text-align: center;">Table 3 : Loss functions results to each scenarios</div>

 All the above scenarios score lower than the baseline.
 The lower $g_{2}$ indicates that giving a lower weight to the inflation deviation gives better metrics.
 Altering $g_{3}$ is more nuanced, adding more importance to the output gap is only beneficial if the policymaker’s loss function is inflation focused, but it is the other way around when real economy stabilization and price stability are balanced objectives.
 The above statements highlight how insufficient a standard Taylor-based monetary rule in this context of fast disinflation driven by external forces.
 The extreme value that minimizes losses clearly shows that the best solution lies outside of what can be represented within our policy rule equation.
 In fact, $g_{2} < 1$ is a clear indication that we’re departing further from this typical scheme.
 This calls for the necessity of defining the monetary policy rule differently so that it better accounts for the sources of disinflation such as backward-looking/imperfectly anchored expectations or exchange-rate pass-through for example.
 ## Conclusion
 This paper has examined the monetary policy trade-offs surrounding Hungary’s exceptionally rapid